Board Of Directors

 Current Board Members

-Vice President, Jake Warr
+President, Jake Warr

 Thank goodness Jake Warr likes to play basketball.
 He was introduced to Friendly House through his friend and fellow baller Aaron Lande, and they have both played here for years.
-Soon after becoming a member of our Community Recreation & Education program, Jake became a volunteer.
+Soon after becoming a member of our Community Center, Jake became a volunteer.
 He is passionate about marginalized people getting the support they need, which is what motivated him to become a board member.
 He’s been a Jake-of-All-Trades, filling roles as needed as a poutine judge, raffle ticket king, and event emcee.
 Currently, Jake is the board liaison to Friendly House’s Diversity, Equity & Inclusion Committee.

 Treasurer, Wendy Hain

 Senior Deputy City Attorney Wendy Hain brings a plethora of experience in legal, real estate and communications sectors to the Friendly House Board of Directors.

 She has been involved with the FH community for over 13 years, and we are so pleased to have her passion and expertise in our corner.

 Secretary, Currently Unfilled